 In 2018-19, Uma produced and performed in Across The River Collective’s Dust., a devised intercultural project by artists from Mexico, India and Australia.
 The work was created by faculty, students and alumni of led by director Beto Ruiz, and premiered in Bangalore in September 2019.

 Her recent performance work also includes Daughters Opera, an Indo-Australian performance project by director Anuradha Kapur and Deepan Sivaraman, Rakshas with the Tadpole Repertory, and Woyzeck at Black Box Okhla, Delhi.
 Between 2016-18, she worked as a musician and vocalist on Singaporean dance company Chowk's Pallavi series.
 In 2017, she performed her solo work The Elephant and the Tree at the Aliwal Arts Night Crawl, Singapore, invited by Ravindran Drama Group.
-In 2018, Uma worked on director Mira Nair's Monsoon Wedding Musical workshop, and will soon be seen in A Suitable Boy (forthcoming), produced by BBC One.
+In 2018, Uma worked on director Mira Nair's Monsoon Wedding Musical workshop, and was in A Suitable Boy, produced by BBC One.

 Uma is a Visiting Faculty at the Performing Arts Minor program, Ashoka University.
 She holds an M.Phil in Political Science from Jawaharlal Nehru University, New Delhi.